rrameshbtech/openmrs-owa-boilerplate/README.md

 - Browse to `http://localhost:8080/openmrs/owa/{application-name}/index.html` to view our OWA's home page.

-- Run `npm run dev` to run application in dev mode.
+- Run `npm start` to run application in dev mode.
 Dev mode watch the source files & builds whenever there is a change.